DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/VPC/README.md

 ### VPC Endpoint and Endpoint Service

+Basically, you setup an endpoint in your VPC which will receive vpc traffic and forward them through to either your own `VPCE service` or `AWS VPCE services` through AWS PrivateLink without going through public network.

 #### VPC Endpoint

 - Endpoint - Enables you to privately connect your VPC to supported AWS services and VPC endpoint services powered by AWS PrivateLink without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection